Rules of Go

 - Spight Rules

-Here are two tables comparing various rule sets:
+Here are various sites comparing the different rule sets:

 - Rule of capture